genesisdayrit/fundamentals-drills/bugfix/README.md

 ## Definition of "Done"

 The code is clean and compiles, and the tests pass.
+You can run `bun test` in this directory to run the tests with no dependencies.

 ## Study Guide